harry-wood/rosemary/README.md

 ## The OpenStreetMap Database

 OpenStreetMap data is published under an open content license, with the intention of promoting free use and re-distribution of the data (both commercial and non-commercial).
-The license currently used is the [Creative Commons Attribution-Share Alike 2.0 licence](http://creativecommons.org/licenses/by-sa/2.0/); however, legal investigation work and community consultation is underway to relicense the project under the [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/) from [Open Data Commons (ODC)](http://opendatacommons.org/), claimed to be more suitable for a map data set.

-## Input Data

-All data added to the project need to have a license compatible with the Creative Commons Attribution-Share Alike license.
-This can include out of copyright information, public domain or other licenses.
-All contributors must register with the project and agree to provide data on a Creative Commons CC-BY-SA 2.0 licence, or determine that the licensing of the source data is suitable; this may involve examining licences for government data to establish whether they are compatible.
-Due to the license switch, data added in future must be compatible with both the Open Database License and the new Contributor Terms in order to be accepted.
+The license is [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/) from [Open Data Commons (ODC)](http://opendatacommons.org/).
+Data users are required to give credit to OpenStreetMap.
+If you create a "derived database" from OpenStreetMap you are required to share this under the same license.
+[Read more about the OpenStreetMap License here](https://wiki.osmfoundation.org/wiki/License).

+If you are building a system which allows contributors to add/modify the OpenStreetMap database, then all contributors must register with the project and agree to the "[Contributor Terms](https://wiki.osmfoundation.org/wiki/License/Contributor_Terms)".

 ## Installation